Dear Care and Feeding,

 I grew up in a “you can have half a can of Mountain Dew once a year” family (keep in mind that in Canada, Mountain Dew was actually caffeine-free at that point in history), and I am now rarely without a Coke Zero in my hand.
 Which is apropos of nothing in particular, but just to say that I believe I can empathize with your daughter’s lust for carbonated freedom.
 I also do not let my kids have soda at home, so I can get where you’re coming from as well.

 At home!
-Lady, I truly do understanding your reasoning, but (gestures outward) the world is the world.
+Lady, I truly do understand your reasoning, but (gestures outward) the world is the world.
 If you do not trust other parents to basically have your child’s best interests at heart, don’t let them play there.
 Would I feel differently if your child had an allergy or diabetes or some other medical condition?
 I would.
 But this is an individual parenting call, and those grind to a halt at someone else’s house (see also: playing video games, water guns, only getting ONE cookie, whether or not you can watch the Disney Channel, etc.).

 You’ve probably already burned the bridge with this particular set of parents—please, please do apologize and bring them some muffins and tell them you had to watch your boss yank 12 teeth out of a fourth-grader or something that day and were on edge.
 Going forward, you can possibly mention upfront that you’d rather your kid didn’t drink soda, but I’m inclined to advise you to just make your peace with what you don’t know.